Quantum Entanglement: Physics at its “Spookiest?”

 An Overview

 As the modern world braces for a technological revolution spearheaded by the offshoots of quantum mechanics, the role that quantum entanglement plays in our society grows increasingly significant.
-It is the weirdness, counter-intuition and, as Einstein believed, apparent impossibilities of entanglement that power these revelatory developments but at its core, quantum theory and its elusively enigmatic principles offer insights into realities that far exceed our present model of human society.
+It is the weirdness, counter-intuition and, as Einstein believed, apparent impossibilities of entanglement that power these revelatory developments.
+However, at its core, quantum theory and its elusively enigmatic principles offer insights into realities that far surpass modern society.

 Succinctly, quantum entanglement describes an intimate link between two particles that, at first glance, seem to have an influence over each another no matter the distance separating them.
-This intimacy results in both of the entangled particles always displaying corresponding properties if they are measured the same way, even if they are millions of light-years apart.
+This link results in both of the entangled particles perpetually displaying corresponding properties if they are measured the same way, even if they are situated millions of light-years apart.

-Given that this influence informs an external observer of not just one but both the entangled particles’ properties instantly at the point of measurement, it seems as though upon being measured, an entangled particle sends a signal across immense distances impossibly quickly to inform its distant partner as to which property it should display to sustain the correspondence.
+The true violatory inconsistency is that the observer would obtain such information instantaneously upon measuring just one of the two entangled particles, no matter how far across space the other particle is situated.
+In other words, it seems as though upon being measured, an entangled particle sends a “signal” of sorts across immense distances impossibly quickly to inform its distant partner particle which property it should display in order to sustain the entanglement correspondence.

 In short, it is through this seemingly impossible relationship that entanglement and entangled particles have catalysed a revolution, both cognitively and practically, in the realm of science and technology.
 From encrypting national data to computing at unforeseen capabilities, quantum theory has induced a paradigm shift.